Note: If you'd prefer to edit a Course using a quick start, see the Edit a Course Quick Start Guide.

 4] To use the search box to locate a Course, enter the Course title in the search box (Courses appear automatically).

-5] The other way to locate a Course is to navigate through the list using the page controls at the bottom of the list.
-You can go one page at a time by clicking the ">".
+7] To use the page controls to locate the Course, you can either navigate through the list one page at a time using the page control at the bottom of the list by clicking the ">".

 Edit Course Details

-8] If the Course is in the published state, click the Revise button in the upper right corner.
-This will change the Course to the draft state and automatically increment the revision number.
-If the Course is already in the draft state, go to step 10.
+10] If the Course is in the Published state, click the Revise button in the upper right corner.
+This will change the Course to the Draft state and automatically increment the revision number.
+If the Course is already in the Draft state, go to step 12.

-9] The Course Dashboard changes to draft state.
+11] The Course Dashboard changes to Draft state.

 - Department (from dropdown menu)